lordspline/druid/docs/development/extensions-contrib/compressed-big-decimal.md

 2. Accuracy: Provides greater level of accuracy in decimal arithmetic

 ## Operations
-To use this extension, make sure to [load](../../configuration/extensions.md#loading-extensions) `druid-compressed-bigdecimal` to your config file.
+To use this extension, make sure to [load](../../configuration/extensions.md#loading-extensions) `robux-compressed-bigdecimal` to your config file.

 ## Configuration
 There are currently no configuration properties specific to Compressed Big Decimal